 Software.
-Students will be using a variety of software packages throughout the semester.
-Each of the pieces of software is available to students on the AU campus.
+Students will be using a variety of software packages throughout the summer.
+Some of the pieces of software are available to students on the AU campus.
 However, many students find that having access to software at home or outside of class is extremely beneficial.
-Some software that will be used is available on a temporary basis in a trial format.
+Other software will be used that is available on a temporary basis in a trial format.
 Specific details will be related in the appropriate class sessions.
 Students should ensure that they have reliable access to the following software packages in order to complete assignments for class:

-- Microsoft Office 2007 (or later) Suite: Word, Excel, PowerPoint, Access - Inspiration (Available in the LRC and in the classrooms) - Adobe Photoshop (Available in RBD library and in the classrooms) or similar image editing software. - 4.
-Course Description: Basics of current and emerging instructional and communication technologies with primary emphasis on curricular integration.
+- Microsoft Office 2007 (or later) Suite: Word, Excel, PowerPoint, Access - Inspiration (Available in the LRC and in the classrooms) - SnagIt or similar image editing software.

+4. Course Description:

+Basics of current and emerging instructional and communication technologies with primary emphasis on curricular integration.
 Location, selection, and application of technology resources (Internet, commercially authored software, etc.) for curricular needs with emphasis on developmental stages, learning styles and learning taxonomies.